Why this course?

 The programme will provide you with:

-- a good understanding of micro and macroeconomic theory
+- a good understanding of the micro and macroeconomic theory

 - experience in the application of relevant economic theory to policy development and decision making in public and private sector organisations